 What do the changes mean for you?

-To find out how much you could possibly borrow as well as how to source the best deal for your individual circumstances, you should consider using a good whole-of-market, independent mortgage broker, such as Habito*.
-You may also find our article "How much can I borrow on my mortgage?" helpful, as well as our mortgage best-buy table.
+The best way to find out how much you could possibly afford to borrow (as well as how to source the best deal for your individual circumstances) is to speak to a good whole-of-market, independent mortgage broker, such as Habito* or by finding an independent mortgage broker local to you using VouchedFor*.
+A mortgage broker will be able to advise on the amount you are likely to be able to borrow using a mortgage affordability calculator.
+You may also find our article "How much can I borrow?" helpful, as well as our mortgage comparison tool which allows you to search current mortgage and remortgage deals based on your needs.